 "The future belongs to rock fertilizer.
 It is the eternal source of life."

-Our conclusion
+Our Conclusion

-Dr. Julius Hensel was a visionary who recognized the problems of intensive agriculture 130 years ago and showed a way out.
+Dr. Julius Hensel was a visionary who, 130 years ago, recognized the problems of intensive agriculture and showed a way out.

-His work reminds us of this:
+His work reminds us:

 👉 Healthy plants are the foundation for healthy people.